arnab-mitra/MedicalChatbot/README.md

 ## Knowledge Base

-For information about **MediBot**'s chatbot knowledge base and how it operates, refer to [KNOWLEDGE_BASE.md](server/KNOWLEDGE_BASE.md) located in the server directory.
+For information about **MediBuddy**'s chatbot knowledge base and how it operates, refer to [KNOWLEDGE_BASE.md](server/KNOWLEDGE_BASE.md) located in the server directory.

 ---

 ## About our ChatBot

-**MediBot** is a Medical Assistance Bot leveraging **RAG (Retrieval Augmented Generation)** Architecture.
+**MediBuddy** is a Medical Assistance Bot leveraging **RAG (Retrieval Augmented Generation)** Architecture.
 The bot is designed to provide accurate, relevant, and timely information on a wide range of medical topics, enhancing patient care and supporting healthcare professionals.

 ---